 - USB Mass Storage/MTP not working? – Go to Settings -> System -> About phone and tap 7 times on the Build number.
 Now, go to Settings -> System -> Developer options and set ‘Default USB configuration‘ to ‘File Transfer‘.

 - Navigation gestures missing? – Install ‘Pie_NavBarEnabler_Magisk_Tissot.zip’ module via Magisk.
 Once installed, go to Settings -> System -> Gestures and enable the ‘Swipe Up on Home button’ option.

 - Google Camera mod crashing? – Install ‘Pie_GCamFix_Magisk_Tissot.zip’ via Magisk and install ‘GoogleCamera-Pixel2Mod-Arnova8G2-V8.1.apk‘.

 So that’s it!
 You have just been able to install Android Pie GSI on Xiaomi Mi A1.
-As far as the feedback goes, the ROM does run pretty good.
-However, there are users who have reported a decline in battery’s SOT.
+As far as the feedback goes, the ROM does run pretty well.
+However, there are users who have reported a decline in the battery’s SOT.
 But, you can’t really tell until you have installed it yourself, right?
-If you ever want to return back to stock, you can grab the Fastboot ROM and install it using Mi Flash tool.
+If you want to return back to stock, later on, you can grab the Fastboot ROM and install it using Mi Flash tool.

 We highly appreciate the hard work that went into this project.
 We would like to thank erfanoabdi, joeyhuab, Hugwalk, and all the members related to the project.
 Don’t forget to let us know about your experience with Android Pie on Xiaomi Mi A1.